Multiple hospitalized following shooting in Falcon

 At 12:30 a.m., deputies responded to a shooting near the 12200 block of Point Reyes Drive in the Meridian Ranch neighborhood located in Falcon.
 EPSO had received reports of multiple shots being fired in the area.

 The public was asked to secure their homes and to stay away from doors and windows.
-The shelter in place order has been lifted as of approximately 4:30 a.m.
+The shelter-in-place order has been lifted as of approximately 4:30 a.m.
+Sunday, per EPSO.